-The origin of our latest publication, I Saw We Saw started way back in October 2017, when ILF ambassador Ann James, children’s publisher Ann Haddon and some of the ILF team went to work with the deadly students of Nhulunbuy Primary School in North-east Arnhem Land, NT.
+The origin of our latest publication, I Saw We Saw started way back in October 2017, when ILF ambassador Ann James, Ann Haddon from Books Illustrated and some of the ILF team went to work with the deadly students of Nhulunbuy Primary School in North-east Arnhem Land, NT.

 Our goal – to produce a beautiful book that captured the students’ lives, language and culture.
 Armed with a huge range of art materials, the students were soon put to work, testing new techniques and brainstorming ideas for their very own book.
 From soft pastel to scratch back, and even paper-clay figures, stories started to flow.

 As we delved into the kids’ world, the ILF team soon realised that the sea and surrounding land was an absolutely integral part of their lives, and the final idea for the book – a journey around Nhulunbuy – was born.

 Starting off by listing creatures and animals in the area, soon the students were researching, writing and sketching, putting all their wonderful ideas down on paper.
 Their original pictures were soon whisked away to Melbourne, where star designer Lee Burgemeestre worked her magic, putting all the illustrations together and making sure that every single child’s drawing was included.